Identifying (and responding to) macro risks and opportunities

 Our mission is to provide economic and financial training services to the Sri Lankan business community, complemented by information on the local and global economies.

 We intend to move towards fulfilling our mission through the provision of regular workshops, short courses and in-house training sessions on an array of topics which will showcase the usefulness of the economic information and data analytics that are to be provided in the form of economic reports and user-friendly data sets.

-ETIS Lanka (Pvt) Ltd is an independent body that provides economic training and information services to the Sri Lankan business community.
+ETIS Lanka was setup as an independent body that provides economic training and information services to the Sri Lankan business community.
 The company was established in 2019, in response to the perceived need for more sophisticated economic data and information by business leaders and managers that are attempting to come to grips with the major structural changes in the global and Sri Lankan economies.

 Shamani is a senior project management consultant with over 18 years in managing and implementing systems across companies.
 Her experience in this field covers account and project management, process documentation, preparation of RFPs and managing teams.